d2l-ai/d2l-en/chapter_convolutional-neural-networks/conv-layer.md

 d2l.reshape(conv2d.get_weights()[0], (1, 2))
 ```

-Indeed, the learned kernel array is remarkably close
+Indeed, the learned kernel tensor is remarkably close
-to the kernel array `K` we defined earlier.
+to the kernel tensor `K` we defined earlier.

 ## Cross-Correlation and Convolution